Skip to content

 This includes basic details about the user.
 Like their age, gender, location, education level, and income.

-Such information helps businesses understand the background of their users and tailor services to meet the needs of different demographic groups.
+Such information helps businesses understand the background of different users and tailor services to match their preferences and needs.

 For example, you can use the data about user location or language to localize their product experience, making it more inclusive and driving growth in different markets.